lsst-ts/Modbus_Processing_Unit/README.md

 4. check CRC
 5. writes two first bytes from payload (indices 2 and 3; first two bytes are address and function) to telemetry at addrress 11
-6. writes eight bytes from payload indices 4-11 to telemetry at address 22
-7. writes four bytes (indices 12-15) to telemetry at address 67
-8. waits 500 milliseconds
+6. waits 500 milliseconds
-9. closes loop (call again function 58,..)
+7. closes loop (call again function 58,..)

 The loops get repeated as long as new instructions aren't available on commanding FIFO, or an error occurs.